Henry the Blind

 Henry is an important figure in the history of the southern Netherlands and the modern countries of Belgium and Luxembourg.
-He was especially important to the history of the county of Namur, where he was the last member of the first line of counts, and the most powerful of them.
+He is especially important to the history of the county of Namur, where he was the last member of the first line of counts, and the most powerful of them.
 His important inheritances were divided again after his death, bringing Namur and Luxembourg to different families.
 His daughter, who was born when he was old, kept Luxembourg and the smaller Ardennes lordships, while descendants of his sister Alice, who were also counts of Flanders and Hainaut, added possession of Namur to their dominion.

 Henry lost the use of his eyes in 1182, but was not referred to as "the blind" until much later.
-Modern historians use that byname in order to distinguish him from a later count Henry of Namur, Henry I, Count of Vianden.
+Modern historians use that byname in order to distinguish him from a later count, Henry I, Count of Vianden.